-Maja Blanca with Budbod is a variation of Filippino delecasy maja blanca or coconut pudding and is made by adding budbodi made by desicated coconut and sugar as toppings on a maja blanca made with cornstarch, coconut milk, cream style corn, evaporated milk, condensed milk and sugar.
-It is a white and simple kakanin with a mildly sweet flavor, which is why a budbod toppings would crown it nicely.
+Maja Blanca with Budbod is a variation of Filipino delicacy maja blanca or coconut pudding and is made by adding budbod made by desiccated coconut and sugar as toppings on a maja blanca made with corn-starch, coconut milk, cream style corn, evaporated milk, condensed milk and sugar.
+It is a white and simple kakanin with a mildly sweet flavour, which is why a budbod toppings would crown it nicely.
 Best served chilled during an afternoon snack with coffee.

 MAJA BLANCA WITH BUDBOD